 To make sure everyone is involved and engaged, most courses use a workshop-style format that is designed to generate class-wide discussions about ideas and allow you to evaluate the subject matter based on your practical experiences.
 With this format, teachers are no longer lecturers but facilitators who can offer new theories and perspectives for discussion.

+At Southern Wesleyan University, we offer two primary program formats for our adult students: hybrid format and online format.
 Southern Wesleyan University reserves the right to modify course delivery based on enrollment volume.
-This could include changing from a fully on-site format to an online or hybrid format.
+This could include changing from a hybrid format to a fully online format.
 Our desire is to provide a rich academic experience throughout your degree program.

-Classes meet once a week for four hours.
+The academic year is divided into three semester units: Fall (August-December), Spring (January-May), and Summer (May-July).
+Courses are generally seven weeks in length.
+In-person classes meet one evening per week for three hours.
 Additionally, students should expect to allocate approximately 13-16 hours per week to their studies and projects; however, the amount of time may vary from course to course depending on the goals of the particular curriculum.
 There are no classes scheduled around certain holidays.

 You'll know exactly what to expect for each course and for each week.
 Every course uses a syllabus that outlines the weekly assignments and projects, the overall goals of the course, and the steps you'll take to fulfill the goals.